Computing Perfect Bayesian Equilibria in Sequential Auctions with Verification: Introduction

 \section{Introduction}

-In sequential auctions, multiple items are sold or bought over a sequence of rounds.
-Such auction formats are used in many settings, for example in the procurement of art, wine, fish, timber, agricultural products, mineral rights, broadcast licences, government debt, government contracts and general resource allocation in distributed systems \cite{Gale2001Sequential,Boutilier1970Sequential}.
-Among other things they can capture real-world constraints, such as goods needing to be sold over time, because either bidders or items arrive only over time \cite{Parkes2003MDP}.
-Last but not least they can also be easier to implement in comparison to a single-round combinatorial auction, due to the simplified winner determination problem.
+In sequential auctions, multiple items are sold or bought over multiple rounds.
+Such formats are widely used, for example for selling art, fish, timber, mineral rights, broadcast licences, and government debt \cite{Gale2001Sequential}.
+Sequential auctions are easy to run in practice and are particularly useful in settings where not all bidders or items are present in all rounds \cite{Parkes2003MDP}.